The Purpose of Life?

 If Hawking is right and there is no Godhead, then the duality already was intrinsic.
 (I guess.
 Out of my comfort zone, either I have convinced myself that there is a necessary precursor which is retroactively defined as “God” or my Judeo-Christian heritage still has its hooks deep in my worldview…) Either way – one more time:

 We are here – to experience.
 No further qualifiers.
 If you want to choose pleasure over pain, go for it – and I’m with you – but the Universe observably does not care.
-Either state is not No-thing…
+Either state is something other than No-thing…

 Sounds simplistic or too obvious to be significant?
 Or seems to be missing the whole moral component?
 Well, the moral component is simple, the One Commandment: Survive.
 Now if you are looking for traditional moral messages, well, those derive from you and society, not the universe.
 (And I am in no way stating that any specific moral codes are wrong – or right.
 They are cultural inheritances, the shamanic blinders that anchor and underlie perceived reality.)
 Rather, I am saying that we responsible solely for ourselves.
 Expanding those borders to friends, family, nation or all sentient life is a personal decision.
 Science is Universal, morals are local.
 And morels are delicious.
-(Sorry, when I start to think this is that kind of church I have to slap myself – but the Universe does treat us like mushrooms – keep us in the dark and feed us bullshit…)
+(Sorry, whenever I start to think this is that kind of church I have to slap myself – but the Universe does treat us like mushrooms – keep us in the dark and feed us bullshit…)

 I would try to explain further, but that would imply that I knew what I was talking about.
 If you still do not understand that our purpose is to experience, nothing more – or less – then please wait till midnight, step outside and look up (if possible.
 City dwellers seldom get to see the immensity of the visible sky.)